wgeesey/Java-1-Projects/README.md

 These files demonstrate the creation of either a BoxFactory (edu.fscj.cop2800c.container package) or PenguinRookery (edu.fscj.cop2800c.container penguins package), then read the information from a spreadsheet (.csv), and input the information into a database (Microsoft SQL server).

+### PropertyTax
+Simple property tax program that utilizes a basic GUI for user input.